zaid09/PHP/README.md

-# PHP
+# Web programs and Projects

-programs and projects
+Contains projects and programs implemented by me using PHP, MySQL, HTML, CSS, JavaScript.